The Choice of Line Lengths in Multiline Thru-Reflect-Line Calibration: Scaling the Weighting Matrix in Multiline TRL Calibration

 Another application of scaling the weighting matrix is to make the weighting more selective.
 The standard weighting is based on the L$1$-norm, where each line pair is weighted by its eigengap.
 This can be modified by:

 where $|\cdot|$ and $(\cdot)^{\odot (m-1)}$ denote element-wise absolute value and element-wise exponentiation to the power $m-1$, respectively.
 The default is $m=1$.
 Higher values of $m$ establish the L$m$-norm for line pair weighting and progressively bias the effective phase toward line pairs with larger phase differences.
 In the extreme case as $m\rightarrow\infty$, we have L$\infty$-norm weighting, where at each frequency only the line pair with maximum phase difference is selected.
 Increasing the order too much reduces the averaging effect and biases the result toward line pairs with the largest phase difference.
 Fig.~\ref{fig:A.2} shows the effective phase for several weighting orders.
-It should be kept in mind that taking high exponentiation in software leads to numerical instability.
-Hence, only the cases $m=1$ and $m=2$ are usually stable in software implementation.
+It should be noted that computing high exponents in software can lead to numerical instability due to finite precision.
+Therefore, the cases $m=1$ and $m=2$ are considered reasonable and stable numerically.